Levoit Core 300 Air Purifier Review

 The manufacturer also offers several replacement filters intended for more specific kinds of particles:

-• 3-Stage Toxin Absorber: The manufacturer advertises this filter to cut down on odors from smoke and smog, as well as volatile organic compounds (VOCs) that cigarettes, cleaning products, or paint and glue can emit.
+• 3-Stage Toxin Absorber: The manufacturer advertises this filter for reducing odors from smoke and smog, as well as volatile organic compounds (VOCs) emitted by cigarettes, cleaning products, and paint and glue.
 You can buy this filter here.

-• 3-Stage Pet Allergy Filter: This filter is designed to better trap pet dander and cut down on pet odors.
+• 3-Stage Pet Allergy Filter: This filter is designed to better trap pet dander and reduce pet odors.
 You can buy this filter here.

 Performance